lidelong8/Unprecedented_WS/README.md

 We provide a virtual time series that exactly matches the length of our research data, which is monthly data from 1850 to 2100, with a length of 3012.
 The MATLAB files are placed in the same folder.
 Navigate to this folder and directly run each demo file.
 You can obtain the schematic diagram.
 The key parameters for obtaining this diagram are consistent with the main text.

-The Repositories includes five files
+The Repositories include five files

-(1) my_kstest2:   Two-sample Kolmogorov-Smirnov goodness-of-fit hypothesis test;
+(1) my_kstest2 :   Two-sample Kolmogorov-Smirnov goodness-of-fit hypothesis test;

-(2) cal_TFE_mon_demo.m :   The Core function to calculate UWS, which must be placed in current working directory;
+(2) cal_TFE_mon_fixed.m :   The Core function to calculate UWS, which must be placed in current working directory;

 (3) demo_plot_Fig.s1_4x1_method.m :  The demo code calculating the UIWS, UDWS, UFWS, and WS, please see Fig.s1;